 The Secondary School Admissions Test is used for admission to private elementary, middle, and high schools throughout the United States.
-There are three levels of the test – Elementary, Middle, and Upper – and each level is taken by students across a range of ages, with the most common being the Upper Level taken by students applying into grades 9-12.
+There are three levels of the test – Elementary, Middle, and Upper – and each level is taken by students across a range of ages, with the most common being the Upper Level taken by students currently in grades 8-11.

 REGISTRATION AND TEST DATES

 The Middle and Upper Level tests are administered on eight Standard test dates each year, while the Elementary Level test is administered on five of those dates.
 Standard testing is administered at official test centers, which are typically schools approved by the SSAT.
 You can search for the test center closest to you using the SSAT’s test center locator.